mpunkenhofer/linotify/CONTRIBUTING.md

 You want to contribute to LiNotify?
 Awesome!
 Any form of help is greatly appreciated (contributions/pull requests, suggestions, tips, bug reports,...).

-Join the [Litags Discord](https://discord.gg/4d7QWUK) to get in touch (LiTags is another browser extension for lichess.org I implemented).
+Join the [Discord Server](https://discord.gg/4d7QWUK) to get in touch.

 ## I want to report a bug or a problem about LiNotify